SimonJayed/CreatHive/frontend/System.md

 # System Documentation

 **IMPORTANT**: All code changes must follow both `System.md` AND `Styles.md` guidelines.

+**Rule: Scan Before Creation**
+Before creating any new component or code, you MUST use `list_dir` and `grep_search` to scan for existing similar components to avoid duplication.

 ## Data Model
 **Artists are the Users in this application.**